Inducing a breach of contract

 The case concerned two rival accountancy firms and an employee who left one to join the other.
 The employee owed certain restrictive covenants to his former firm.
 Because accountants know how to follow the money, they brought a claim against the new employer rather than the relatively junior employee.

 Importance of Legal Advice

-An important element of this case was that the employee and new employer had both obtained legal advice that the restrictive covenants were unenforceable and, relying on this advice, had decided to simply ignore them.
+An important element of this case was that the employee and new employer had both obtained legal advice that the restrictive covenants were probably unenforceable and, relying on this advice, had decided to simply ignore them.
 It turned out that their lawyers were wrong; the covenants were enforceable and had been breached by the employee when he started his new job.
-However, in defending the accusation that they’d induced the employee into breaking his employment contract the second accountancy firm argued that they had taken reasonable precautions to ensure that the contract would not be broken by seeking legal advice.
+Did this make the new employer liable for inducing a breach of contract?

 Intention is Key

 A claim for inducing a breach of contract is unusual because it requires the claimant to show an actual intention on the part of the guilty party.
 This is unlike many other civil offences which can arise from mere negligence on the part of the defendant.
 For a claim for induced breach of contract to succeed it must be shown that the defendant knew about the contract and intended to encourage another person to break it.
 It is the contractual breach which must be intended – it’s not enough that they induced someone to do something which later emerged to be a breach of contract.

 In this particular case the question for the court was whether the fact the new employer had sought out and relied upon legal advice proved that they had not intended for the employee’s contract to be broken, even though the legal advice turned out to be wrong.